 - More modern: Reflects 2 years and 7 months of technical progress since the 650D launch.

 - More heavily discounted: Has been around for much longer (launched in June 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the 750D is the clear winner of the match-up (7 : 1 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the 750D is the clear winner of the match-up (10 : 1 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.